 The morning came too early, and after a brief nap, it was time to watch the sunrise and load back up on the camels.
 A sore butt made this round not quite as exciting, but there were still beautiful colors and of course, sands to see.

 Pretty much everything I just described in the last section 🙂

-I can’t imagine having gone with a different company.
+I can’t imagine having gone to a different company.
 I’m sure the other tour operators out there are great, but Jrana was exceptional.
-Our guide, Idriss, was funny, informative, kind and really helpful.
+Our guide, Idriss, was funny, informative, kind and helpful.
 Overall such an amazing experience, and the highlight of my Morocco trip.
 Even when the roads got hazardous due to flash flooding, we were able to safely navigate where other cars and buses could not!
 10/10 would recommend Jrana!